Articles

 codex

-If your Codex version or HTTP stack does not honor the proxy variables in your environment, use the product's configured base URL or provider settings instead.
-The important point is not the exact variable name.
-The important point is to verify both halves independently:
+If your Codex version or HTTP stack ignores those proxy variables, use the product's base URL or provider settings instead.
+The variable name matters less than verifying both halves:

 When debugging, capture the failure mode precisely.
 "No traffic in the proxy" is different from "traffic reaches the proxy but TLS verification fails" and different again from "the request forwards upstream but the provider rejects the API call."